310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Chiaki %}
-You're not an extra, Kanata!
+You aren't an extra, Kanata!
 A star can't take shape if one section is missing!

 Each comrade is important and irreplaceable — the five of us together are Ryuseitai…!
 {% endbubble %}